craftcms/element-api/README.md

 #### `criteria`

-An array of parameters that should be set on the [ElementCriteriaModel](http://buildwithcraft.com/docs/templating/elementcriteriamodel) that will be fetching the elements.
+An array of parameters that should be set on the [Element Query](https://github.com/craftcms/docs/blob/master/en/element-queries.md) that will be fetching the elements.

 ```php
 'criteria' => [